 - Become involved in the Arts.
-Act in a play, create a work of art, sing with the choir, or maybe perform a recital to a live audience.
-But you certainly don’t have to perform to get involved.
-Meet up with some friends and go see an exhibit or performance.
+Act in a play, create a work of art, sing with the choir or maybe perform a recital to a live audience.
+But you certainly don’t have to perform to get involved— meet up with some friends and go see an exhibit or performance!

 - Explore your spiritual life.
-There is a great respect within the Juniata community for the exploration of diverse ideas and for students to express their faith through the pursuit of opportunities that help them to grow spiritually.
-Visit the Office of Campus Ministry and Office of Equity, Diversity, and Inclusion to learn about upcoming activities or get involved in one of the spiritual or religions organizations.
+There is great respect within the Juniata community for the exploration of diverse ideas and for students to express their faith through the pursuit of opportunities that help them to grow spiritually.
+Visit the Office of Campus Ministry and Office of Equity, Diversity, and Inclusion to learn about upcoming activities or get involved in one of the spiritual or religious organizations.

 - Don’t forget to explore those traditions that come up throughout the year that make Juniata College a pretty unique place to study.

 Perhaps the best way to learn about the town of Huntingdon and the area around campus is to check out some recommendations from former and current students.
 This is a helpful guide that one student wrote to help you find your way around and explore the surrounding area.
 In addition, don't forget to check out these other things to do off-campus and in the surrounding area!

 Where can I go for help?
 When you arrive on campus, it is important to know that you are not expected to have all the answers.
 There is a lot of support available on campus, and it is valuable to understand where you can go to access some of these helpful resources.
 The best piece of advice that new students say they were given as they began their time studying at Juniata is to not be hesitant to ask for help and guidance.
 We encourage you to ask questions.
 Hopefully, here we can address some of the initial questions you may have and point you in the right direction to where you can always look for support, not just during your first year.

 Here are some places around campus where you can get some academic help…